-'Tanglewood Forever' fundraiser cracks $70 million mark
+'Tanglewood Forever' fundraising goal raised to $70 million

 LENOX — Seventy million dollars and counting.
-That's the new total for the "Tanglewood Forever" fundraising campaign announced by the Boston Symphony Orchestra management Friday, ahead of Saturday evening's gala celebration for donors and patrons.
+That's the new goal for the "Tanglewood Forever" fundraising campaign announced by the Boston Symphony Orchestra management Friday, ahead of Saturday evening's gala celebration for donors and patrons.

 The new total represents a nearly $8 million increase over the amount reported two weeks ago and a $6 million gain over the campaign's original $64 million goal.